MarcusTL12/yatzy_solver/README.md

 to write the previous layer to disk, giving the cpu 2.5 minutes to complete the current layer before we are cpu bottlenecked.
 At time of writing this, I assume that we will be cpu bottlenecked.

+## The process 2

+Dealing with a single stack of layers turned out to be a bit annoying.
+What might be easier is to a matrix of layers.
+A layer is then indexed by (na, nb, nt) where na and nb are the number of filled cells above/below the line respectively and nt is the number of throws left (0, 1, 2).
+The layer refers to the entire set of states fulfilling those conditions.
+This means within a layer the states are indexed by (ai, bi, ti) where ai and bi are the indices for the specific state above/below the line and ti is the index for the throw.

+The max size of one of these layers is 988 * 126 * 252 -> 150 MiB (5 dice)
+or 1113 * 3432 * 462 -> 8.2 GiB (6 dice).

+The dependency graph for the layers would then be that to solve layer (na, nb, nt) with nt > 0 access to layer (na, nb, nt - 1) is reqired, and to solve layer (na, nb, 0) requires access to layers
+(na - 1, nb, 2) and (na, nb - 1, 2).
+This puts a lower limit on the RAM
+requirement where the neighbouring layers add to the largest number.
+This turns out to be 440 MiB (5 dice) or 22.4 GiB (6 dice).
+However there is no way to use this little RAM that does not require reading from disk.
+The easiest scheme to not have to read from disk is to solve the layers "row by row" or "column by column" whichever requires least max RAM.
+This turns out to be to keep a "column" in memory at a time which would require 573 MiB (5 dice) or 29.1 GiB (6 dice).
+This means that I might be able to run this on my personal desktop computer with 32 GiB of memory.